Sophie Gray: Gray as model

-For the next few years Gray continued to sit for Millais.
-After he and Effie moved to Annat Lodge, close to Bowerswell, she was readily available for this purpose, but while it seems she was beginning to displace Effie herself as a favored subject, it is unsurprising that Effie wanted to keep herself out of the public eye to a degree, following the very public dissolution of her marriage.
+For the next few years, Gray continued to sit for Millais.
+After he and Effie moved to Annat Lodge, close to Bowerswell, she was readily available for this purpose, but while it seems she was beginning to displace Effie herself as a favoured subject, it is unsurprising that Effie wanted to keep herself out of the public eye to a degree, following the very public dissolution of her marriage.
 In the words of art historian Suzanne Fagence Cooper, whose biographical chapter about Gray (2010) provides the fullest account of her life, Gray "changes before our eyes from a child to a stunning teenager."
 This change can be traced in three works by Millais: Autumn Leaves (1855–56), Spring (or Apple Blossoms) (1856–1859) and, most strikingly, in a small, but "unnerving" portrait of her at the age of 13, entitled Portrait of a Young Lady, or simply Sophie Gray (1857).
 Charles Edward Perugini also painted a portrait of Gray as a young woman; the date is not known with certainty and for some years it was attributed mistakenly to Millais.

 Autumn Leaves and Spring

 In Autumn Leaves, Gray is one of four girls beside a smoking bonfire of leaves.
 Her sister Alice is also in this picture, together with two local girls at the right procured by Effie.
 Of the four, only Gray appears to be verging on womanhood.

 In the later Spring, eight girls (whose ages ranged from 12 to 15) recline in an orchard.
-Gray is depicted in profile, wearing a colourful, striped robe, with long flowing hair, while Alice lies a somewhat provocatively with a blade of grass in her mouth.
+Gray is depicted in profile, wearing a colourful, striped robe, with long flowing hair, while Alice lies somewhat provocatively with a blade of grass in her mouth.